himbeles/fastapi/SECURITY.md

 # Security Policy

-Security is very important for FastAPI and its community. 🔒
+Security is very important for FastAPI and its communi

 Learn more about it below. 👇